Don't Walk the Line: Boundary Guidance for Filtered Generation: Experiments

 For fine-tuning, we employ a multi-model architecture consisting of policy, guard, and reward models.
-For policy models, we experiment with the instruction-tuned versions of Qwen2.5 with different parameter scales: \texttt{Qwen-2.5-0.5B-Instruct}, \texttt{Qwen-2.5-7B-Instruct}, and \texttt{Qwen-2.5-14B-Instruct}~\citep{qwen2025qwen25technicalreport}.
-We also use \texttt{Gemma-2-9B-it} \citep{team2024gemma} as an alternative model architecture to validate our results.
-All models utilize 4-bit quantization (NF4) with double quantization and \texttt{bfloat16} compute dtype for memory efficiency.
+For policy models, we use instruction-tuned versions of Qwen2.5: \textsc{Qwen2.5-0.5B-Instruct}, \textsc{Qwen2.5-7B-Instruct}, and \textsc{Qwen2.5-14B-Instruct}~\citep{qwen2025qwen25technicalreport}.
+For robustness, we also use \textsc{Gemma-2-9B-it} \citep{team2024gemma}.
+All models use 4-bit quantization (NF4) with double quantization and \textsc{bfloat16} compute dtype for memory efficiency.

-For obtaining a safety signal, we use \texttt{Meta-Llama-Guard-2-8B}~\citep{metallamaguard2}, which provides binary safety classifications.
-From the output logits, we compute the probability of a prompt-output pair to be \enquote{unsafe}, $t(x,y)$.